 The minimum payout is 300 points, which is roughly $3.
 Your payments are sent through PayPal, which makes it easy to access.
 When you first start, the earnings can go up to $20 a month.

-Your account gets an upgrade to premium status if you earn at least 2,000 points for six straight months.
+Your account gets upgraded to premium status if you earn at least 2,000 points for six months.
 Premium users can make up to $40 a month.